DamianBusz/adiWishlist/Readme.md

 # adidas wishlist

-A task is to create an application that searches for adidas products and gives an option to put specific product to a wishlist.
+A task is to create an application that searches for adidas products and gives an option to add specific product to a wishlist.
 This repository contains both client and server side code.  <br />
 **Backend** is coded with python framework called Django with django_rest_framework(drf) <br />
 **Frontend** is coded with javascript library called React with use of multiple libraries like Redux, Redux-Immutable, Immutable.js, Redux-Saga & React Router v4 <br />
 **Routing** of app is being taken care of by Nginx <br />